ViaHero · Updated November 21, 2019

 Party down in Chapinero

 If you’re not entirely wiped out from your day’s adventure, end the night by heading to one of the dozens of bars and clubs that line Chapinero’s trendy streets.
 Putting Brooklyn to shame, these hipster hotspots are more fun than you could imagine; Colombians love to dance (with or without alcohol), and live bands are a staple of Colombian nightlife.
-So whether you prefer moshing with local punks or swinging at some of the best salsa clubs outside Cali, your local trip planner of choice has got your Chapinero party experience covered.
+So whether you prefer moshing with local punks or swinging at some of the best salsa clubs outside Cali, Chapinero's the place for it.
 Grab an empanada from a street vendor on your way home; you have another big day ahead.

 Day 2: Hit the museums, hipster up, and get down with coffee